-Target construction industry strengths and specialisations including the NSW Institute of Applied Technology for Construction (Penrith)
+Target construction industry strengths and specialisations including the NSW Institute of Applied Technology for Construction (Penrith).

 Summary: The Parkland City has an existing strength in the construction sector with workers active across Greater Sydney.
-Opportunities to grow this sector and enhance productivity and innovation in this sector include increasing demand for prefabrication and sustainable building material and technologies.
+Opportunities to grow this sector and enhance productivity and innovation include increasing demand for pre-fabrication and sustainable building material and technologies.